jonathanhudak/that-thing/memory-bank/techContext.md

     - Target: Modern Node.js version compatible with AWS Lambda runtime.

 ## 3. Technical Constraints & Considerations
-- **Lambda Cold Starts:** Acknowledge potential for cold starts and plan mitigation (e.g., provisioned concurrency for critical/high-traffic endpoints if performance dictates).
+- **Lambda Performance & Cold Starts:** Optimize memory allocation and execution time.
+Use provisioned concurrency for critical/high-traffic endpoints to mitigate cold starts.
-- **DynamoDB Single-Table Design Complexity:** Requires careful planning of access patterns and key structures.
-Querying can be less intuitive than SQL for developers new to NoSQL single-table designs.
+- **DynamoDB Capacity & Performance:** Careful planning of access patterns, key structures, and GSIs.
+Utilize on-demand capacity mode for automatic scaling, but monitor and consider provisioned capacity for predictable high-throughput workloads.
+Monitor for hot partitions.
-- **IAM Permissions:** Fine-grained IAM roles and policies are crucial for security (least privilege principle for Lambda functions accessing DynamoDB, Cognito, etc.).
+- **IAM Permissions:** Enforce least privilege principle for all IAM roles, especially for Lambda functions accessing DynamoDB, Cognito, etc.
-- **API Gateway Limits:** Be aware of API Gateway quotas and limits (request size, timeout, etc.).
+- **API Gateway Configuration:** Configure appropriate throttling limits based on expected traffic.
+Implement caching for frequently accessed GET requests with suitable TTLs.
+Be aware of quotas and limits (request size, timeout).
-- **Lambda Limits:** Be aware of Lambda quotas and limits (execution time, memory, concurrent executions, payload size).
+- **Lambda Resource Limits:** Be aware of Lambda quotas and limits (execution time, memory, concurrent executions, payload size).
 - **CDK Deployment Times:** Large CDK stacks can sometimes have longer deployment times.
 Modularizing stacks might be considered for very large applications.
 - **Local Environment Parity:** Strive for high fidelity between local simulation and the actual AWS environment, but acknowledge that perfect parity is challenging.
 - **Test-Driven Development (TDD):** All development will strictly follow TDD principles.
 Tests (primarily unit tests with Jest) will be written before application code.
 - **API Documentation from Metadata:** Tools or conventions will be adopted to allow generation of OpenAPI specs from TypeScript types, JSDoc comments, or other code metadata to populate the API Explorer.
+- **Schema Evolution & Data Migration:** Plan for flexible schemas in DynamoDB.
+Develop strategies for batch data migrations (e.g., using Lambda functions) for significant schema changes.
+- **Extended Testing:** Beyond unit and integration tests, incorporate load testing, security testing, and performance testing into the development lifecycle and CI/CD pipeline.

 ## 4. Key Dependencies (Anticipated)
 ### Node.js Packages: